jairamc/jairamc.github.io/_posts/2018-06-21-install-arch-linux-with-encryption.md

 ---

 So the other day I decided to finally take the plunge and install [ArchLinux][arch].
-I have never really been a "disto-hopper".
+I have never really been a "distro-hopper".
 For the most part, I stuck with Ubuntu.
 Which to be fair served me pretty well.

 A few years ago, I made the switch to OSX.
 And for a while, it was all nice and shiny.
 But after about 4 years of using OSX, I started to feel that there was a lot about the internals of my machine that I did not understand.
 And that brings